A Guide to Ischia – Hotels & Ferries

 Ischia Ponte

 Ischia Ponte is close by and a 30-ish minute walk from Ischia Porto.
-Ischia Ponte is the location of the spectacular Castello Argonese D’Ischia, an island that attaches itself to Ischia Ponte, a former monastery & now 3-star hotel, Albergo Il Monastero which sits high on the island and offers spectacular views.
+There is also local buses that travel across the island on a frequent bus service.
+Ischia Ponte is where you’ll find the spectacular Castello Argonese D’Ischia, an island that attaches itself to Ischia Ponte, a former monastery & now 3-star hotel, Albergo Il Monastero which sits high on the island and offers spectacular views.

 Miramare E Castello offers stunning views across to the Castello, as well it’s own thermal waters.
 The interiors might be slightly dated, but that’s part of the old-world charm of Ischia.
 A short walk to either Ischia Ponte or Porto.